 The Complete Biogas Handbook

-A revised and third edition of The Complete Biogas Handbook has now been printed in a limited run, and this website offers five Appendices (of the 19) and three Chapters (of the 51) from the book, downloadable for free.
+We’re offering the third edition of The Complete Biogas Handbook, and this site offers five Appendices (of the 19 total) and three Chapters (of the 51) from the book, downloadable for free.
 (See the table of contents page.)

-As recently as late 2006, copies of this book (then out-of-print) were selling on Amazon for up to $140.
-That price reflected the quality of the resources provided in the book, and encouraged the author and his family to offer the few remaining copies of the second edition for sale.
+As recently as late 2006, copies of this book (then out-of-print) were selling on Amazon for up to $140, and more recently on Barnes and Noble for more than $230.
+Such prices reflected the quality of the resources provided in the book, and encouraged the author and his family to offer the few remaining copies of the second edition for sale.
 The reaction was a little surprising.
 All available copies were promptly sold, entirely without advertising or public notification of any kind— therefore encouraging us to revise and republish it.

 But perhaps we should not have been surprised.
 Consider the following excerpts from reviews of the first and second editions of the book:

-…Lots of the numbers you need are here, and many hard-won tips are shown from often bitter experience.… The book’s main value is in showing how to do things that have been glossed over or ignored in other books, such as burning methane in a gasoline engine.
-If biogas interests you enough to consider making a generator, this book is your next assignment.
+“Hoo BOY, is it complete! …So lots of the numbers you need are here, and many hard-won tips are shown from often bitter experience.… The book’s main value is in showing how to do things that have been glossed over or ignored in other books, such as burning methane in a gasoline engine.
+If biogas interests you enough to consider making a generator, this book is your next assignment.”

 J. Baldwin, The Next Whole Earth Catalog